• Skip to main content

 • Preheat oven to 375 degrees.
 Butter, oil or spray a baking dish such as a 13 x 9-inch or large gratin dish with cooking spray.

 • COOK THE SHRIMP: Bring a saucepan full of water to a boil.
 Add a generous amount of salt and black pepper.
-Add the shrimp and cook 1-2 minutes or until it just turns pink--BE CAREFUL TO NOT OVERCOOK IT.
+Add the shrimp and cook 30 seconds to 1 minute or until it just turns pink–BE CAREFUL TO NOT OVERCOOK IT.
 Drain and run cold tap water over the shrimp to cool it quickly.

-• COOK THE VEGETABLES: Heat 4 tablespoons of the butter over medium heat in a large high-sided saucepan.
+• COOK THE VEGETABLES AND RICE: Heat 4 tablespoons of the butter over medium heat in a large high-sided saucepan.
 Add the onion, celery and red bell pepper.
 Reduce the heat to medium-low and cook for 5-6 minutes or until the vegetables begin to soften.
 (Do not brown the vegetables.)

-• Transfer the rice to a large mixing bowl and let it cool slightly, 5-6 minutes or until it's not steaming as much.
+• Transfer the rice/vegetables to a large mixing bowl and let it cool slightly, 5-6 minutes or until it's not steaming as much.

-• ADD: Add the water chestnuts, half and half, mayonnaise, tomato puree, lemon juice, paprika, cayenne, nutmeg and 3 tablespoons chopped parsley to the rice.
+• ADD: Add the water chestnuts, half and half, mayonnaise, tomato puree, lemon juice, paprika, cayenne, nutmeg and 3 tablespoons chopped parsley to the rice in the bowl.
 Taste for seasoning and adjust if needed.

 • Combine the coarse breadcrumbs with the remaining 2 tablespoons of butter, then scatter the breadcrumbs over the top of the casserole.